 (6) Offers for Load Resources may be adjusted to reflect Distribution Losses in accordance with Section 8.1.1.2, General Capacity Testing Requirements.

 (7) A Load Resource that is qualified to perform as a Controllable Load Resource may not offer to provide Ancillary Services as a Controllable Load Resource and a Load Resource controlled by high-set under-frequency relay simultaneously behind a common breaker.

+4.4.7.2.3 Ancillary Service Only Offer Criteria

+(1) Each Ancillary Service Only Offer must be submitted by a QSE and must include the following information:

+(a) The selling QSE;

+(b) The quantity in MW and Ancillary Service type;

+(c) The first and last Operating Hour of the offer;

+(2) A valid Ancillary Service Only Offer in the DAM must be received before 1000 in the Day-Ahead.

+(3) No Ancillary Service Only Offer price may exceed the DASWCAP (in $/MW).
+No Ancillary Service Only Offer price may be less than $0 per MW.

+(4) The minimum amount that may be offered is one-tenth (0.1) MW.

+4.4.7.2.4 Ancillary Service Only Offer Validation

+(1) A valid Ancillary Service Only Offer is one that ERCOT determines meets the criteria listed in Section 4.4.7.2.3, Ancillary Service Only Offer Criteria.

+(2) ERCOT shall continuously validate Ancillary Service Only Offers and continuously display on the MIS Certified Area information that allows any QSE named in an Ancillary Service Only Offer to view its confirmed Ancillary Service Only Offers.

+(3) ERCOT will notify the QSE submitting an Ancillary Service Only Offer using the MIS Certified Area if the offer was rejected or was considered invalid for any reason.
+The QSE may resubmit the offer if the time for receiving offers has not elapsed.

 4.4.7.3 Ancillary Service Trades

-(1) An Ancillary Service Trade is the information for a QSE-to-QSE transaction that transfers an obligation to provide Ancillary Service capacity between a buyer and a seller.
+(1) An Ancillary Service Trade is the information for a QSE-to-QSE transaction that transfers an obligation to provide Ancillary Service capacity or purchase Ancillary Services in the Real-Time Market (RTM) between a buyer and a seller.

-(2) An Ancillary Service Trade that is reported to ERCOT by 1430 in the Day-Ahead changes the Ancillary Service Supply Responsibility of the buyer and seller in the DRUC process.
-An Ancillary Service Trade that is reported to ERCOT after 1430 in the Day-Ahead changes the Ancillary Service Supply Responsibility of the buyer and seller in any applicable HRUC process, the deadline for which is after the trade is submitted.
+(2) An Ancillary Service Trade that is reported to ERCOT by 1430 in the Day-Ahead transfers the Ancillary Service position from the buyer to the seller for the DRUC process.
+An Ancillary Service Trade that is reported to ERCOT after 1430 in the Day-Ahead transfers the Ancillary Service position from the buyer to the seller for any applicable HRUC process, the deadline for which is after the trade is submitted.

 (3) As soon as practicable, ERCOT shall notify each QSE through the Messaging System of any of its Ancillary Service Trades that are invalid Ancillary Service Trades.
 The QSE may correct and resubmit any invalid Ancillary Service Trade, but the reporting time of the trade is determined by when the validated Ancillary Service Trade was submitted and not when the original invalid Ancillary Service Trade was submitted.